Definitions of Chronic Pain Syndromes

 Knudsen AK, Brunelli C, Klepstad P, Aass N, Apolone G, Corli O, Montanari M, Caraceni A, Kaasa S. Which domains should be included in a cancer pain classification system?
 Analyses of longitudinal data.
 Pain.
 2012 Mar;153(3):696-703

-Chronic postsurgical and posttraumatic pain is pain developing after a surgical procedure or a tissue injury (involving any trauma including burns) and persisting beyond the healing process, i.e. at least 3 months after surgery or tissue trauma.
+Chronic postsurgical or posttraumatic pain is pain developing or increasing in intensity after a surgical procedure or a tissue injury (involving any trauma including burns) and persisting beyond the healing process, i.e. at least 3 months after surgery or tissue trauma.
+The pain is either localized to the surgical field or area of injury, projected to the innervation territory of a nerve situated in this area, or referred to a dermatome (after surgery/injury to deep somatic or visceral tissues).
 Other causes of pain including infection, malignancy etc. need to be excluded as well pain as continuing from a pre-existing pain problem.
-The postsurgical or posttraumatic genesis of the pain should be highly probable; if it is vague, consider using codes in the section of Primary pain.
+The postsurgical or posttraumatic etiology of the pain should be highly probable; if it is vague, consider using codes in the section of chronic primary pain.

 The most frequent surgical procedures causing chronic post-surgical pain are breast surgery (including mastectomy with or without axillary node dissection, cosmetic surgery), herniotomy (open or laparoscopic surgery), thoracic surgery (including minimally invasive procedures like thoracoscopic surgery) and the amputation of a limb or other organ.
 Dependent on the type of surgery, chronic postsurgical pain often may be neuropathic pain; on average chronic postsurgical pain is in 30% of cases of neuropathic origin (range 6 to 54% and more).